RESEARCH IN ELECTRONIC LITERATURE

 ELMCIP KNOWLEDGE BASE

 The ELMCIP Electronic Literature Knowledge Base is a research resource for electronic literature.
-An open-access, contributory database developed in Drupal 7, it provides cross-referenced, contextualized information about authors, creative works, critical writing, events, organizations, publishers, teaching resources, and databases and archives.
+An open-access, contributory database developed in Drupal 7, it provides cross-referenced, contextualized information about authors, creative works, critical writing, events, organizations, publishers, teaching resources, research collections, and databases and archives.
+Contributors should log in to the Knowledge Base to enter new records and add content.

 Anthology of European Electronic Literature